csswizardry/csswizardry.github.com/_posts/2014-05-02-my-trello-workflow.md

 ### (User) acceptance testing

-User acceptance testing (<i>UAT</i>) is when a client or Product Owner takes a look at the task and either approves or disapproves it.
+User acceptance testing (<i>UAT</i>) is when a client or Product Owner takes a look at the task and either approves or disapproves it based on whatever criteria you’re working toward.
+Anything that fails UAT would typically be moved back into the <i>Sprint backlog</i> column unti someone is available to amend whatever was wrong with the work.

 ### Ready for release